TanmayAmbadkar/sc2env/README.md

 ## Features

 - **Flexible Race Selection:** Use string parameters to select races dynamically (`"terran"`, `"zerg"`, `"protoss"`, `"random"`).
-- **Dynamic Observation Space:** Adjusts to the number of units in the game, providing relevant attributes (position, health).
+- **Dict Observation Space:** Uses minimap, screen and non-spatial features as observation space
+- **Multidiscrete Action Space:** Can take multi-discrete actions for function(args) based action in pysc2
 - **Comprehensive Statistics:** Outputs game statistics such as win/loss status, number of enemies killed, and number of allies killed.
 - **Compatibility with Gymnasium:** Easily integrates with Gymnasium-compatible reinforcement learning frameworks.